 - In the left-side navigation pane, click Instance Monitoring.

-- On the Instance Monitoring page, find the instance for which you want to enable the auto scaling feature, and click the instance ID to go to the instance details page.
+- Find the instance for which you want to enable the automatic performance scaling feature, and click the instance ID.
+The instance details page appears.

 - In the left-side navigation pane, click Autonomy Center.

-- On the Autonomy Center page, click Settings in the upper-right corner.
+- On the Autonomy Center page, click Autonomy Service Settings in the upper-right corner.

-- In the Settings dialog box, turn on Automatic Scale-out and configure the following parameters.
+- In the Settings dialog box, enable automatic performance scaling and configure the following parameters.

-Parameter Description Average CPU utilization The threshold to trigger automatic scale-up.
-If the average CPU utilization is greater than or equal to the specified value, automatic scale-up is triggered.
-Maximum Specifications The upper limit of the instance specification upgraded for auto scaling.
-DAS adjusts the specification of a database instance by one level at a time.
+Parameter Description Average CPU Utilization The CPU utilization threshold that triggers the automatic performance scaling operation.
+If the average CPU utilization is greater than or equal to the specified value, the automatic performance scaling operation is triggered.
+Maximum Specifications The upper limit to which the instance specifications can be upgraded for automatic performance scaling.
+DAS changes the specifications of a database instance by one level at a time.
 For example, DAS changes the instance specification from 4 cores to 8 cores and then to 16 cores based on business requirements.
-This process continues till the instance specification reaches the specified upper limit.
-Maximum number of read-only nodes The maximum number of read-only nodes that can be automatically added for auto scaling.
-DAS adds only one read-only node at a time.
-This process continues till the number of nodes reaches the specified upper limit.
+This process continues until the instance specifications reach the specified upper limit.
 Observation Window The time window during which DAS monitors the CPU utilization of the database instance.
-If the CPU utilization reaches the specified value for more than 50% of the duration of an observation window, DAS triggers automatic scale-up when the observation window ends.
-By default, if the CPU utilization is greater than 70% for more than 50% of the duration of an observation window, DAS triggers automatic scale-up when the observation window ends.
-Quiescent Period The minimum interval between two automatic scaling operations.
-During a quiescent period, DAS monitors the CPU utilization of the instance, but does not perform auto scaling.
-If a quiescent period and an observation window end at the same time and the CPU utilization of the monitored instance meets the condition in the observation window, DAS automatically scales up the specification of the instance when the quiescent period and the observation window end.
+If the CPU utilization reaches the threshold within an observation window, DAS triggers automatic scaling at the end of the observation window.
+By default, the CPU utilization reaches the threshold if it remains higher than 70% for longer than half the duration of an observation window.